SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/The Roaring Twenties.md

 ### [37] What happened to the American farmer during this period in America?
 The American farmer is suffering, In prep for the sudden war, farmers borrowed money and taken out mortgages to buy marginal land, but now that the war is ended (Quicker then expected), there is no longer a demand for all the food that can be raised.
 Farms are being foreclosed, the president says that 'the farmers never had made money anyhow'.
 ### [38] What was happening in the German economy?
-Germany's economy was being run into the ground, and it's currency was being used as walls to paper stoves.
+Germany's economy had a runaway inflation, and it's currency was being used as wallpaper, and to ingite (burn) stoves.
 ### [39] What controversial dictator in our world's history rose to power in response to Germany's failing economy?
 [[Adolf Hitler]]
 ### [40] What were the key issues in the United states during the year 1928?
-Income tax prohibition and prosperity are the key issues in 1928
+Income tax, prohibition, and prosperity are the key issues in 1928
 ### [41] By the time he came into office, what issues did President Herbert Hoover have to deal with?
 Stocks are dangerously high, and are inflated beyond their worth.
+The stock market was unstable and it collapsed.
 ### [42] What does the value of stocks drop down to?
 Stocks down more than fifty billion dollars.
 ### [43] What does the value of the stock brokers and business mogul's responses to the failing stock market?